jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

 * Update the Changelog
   * For release candidates we need to update the Changelog to label all the currently unreleased changes as part of this release.
 Follow the instructions in [CHANGELOG.md](https://raw.githubusercontent.com/DOI-USGS/ISIS3/dev/CHANGELOG.md) for how to do this.
   * For bug fix releases, we need to update the Changelog to label **only the bug fixes** as part of this release.
 Follow the instructions in [CHANGELOG.md](https://raw.githubusercontent.com/DOI-USGS/ISIS3/dev/CHANGELOG.md) for how to do this.
-* Update code.json with the new version number and the date last modified.
+* Update `code.json` by adding a new entry with the new version number and the date last modified.

 ### Part B: Update the Authors List